zksecurity/stwo-book/src/introduction.md

 - Leverages Circle STARKs over the Mersenne31 prime field for fast prover performance
 - Seamlessly integrated with Cairo
-- Features efficient lookup tables with LogUp (optionally with GKR)
+- Features efficient lookup tables with LogUp (future integration with GKR)

 This documentation will guide you through understanding and using Stwo, from basic concepts to advanced features.